-Who do you think stands more of a chance of having a productive and great day?
+After all – who do you think stands more of a chance of having a productive day and successful day?

-I wanted to look today at just how to create fantastic morning habits that could just change your days, for the better, forever.
+So let’s take a look at how to create fantastic morning habits that could just change your entire day, for the better, from now on…

 I have days where I just can’t seem to get anything done from the moment I wake up from my sleep.

-No matter how hard I try, everything seems to take forever to do, I get distracted, and other things crop up unexpectedly, and I feel like I need about twenty cups of coffee to get going.
+No matter how hard I try, everything seems to take forever to do, I get distracted, other things crop up unexpectedly, and I feel like I need about twenty cups of coffee to get going.

 Now, if this happens every so often I can just put it down to life, my mood, and a variety of other things that create that perfect storm…